 I was invited to an entrepreneurship class by an old professor of mine at Canisius College to talk to the students about my entrepreneurial journey and answer questions about business and starting your career after college.
 Should you start a business based on passion?
 How do you get started at all?
 Should you even start a business right out of college?
-(Please refer to the show notes for a link to watch this)

 On this episode of Analysis Paralysis, I am talking to one of my mentors, Ajaz.
 He is a great salesman and consultant that has given me a lot of guidance over the years.
 I figured that not everyone has a mentor so I wanted to record this call with him to share with others to hopefully get something from this.
 Discussing sales and difficulties I was recently going through with clients and overall, how to sell value over an "hourly rate" type model.

 This guy Tim reached out to me recently, he had listened to the first podcast and he was telling me about his story and it really resonated.
 We set up a time to talk and we just had a discussion about where he's at right now, where he wants to be going, what he is struggling with.
 A lot of that is about being able to sell yourself.
 You have a passion, a hobby, something that you are good at ー how do you convince people that it is worth buying?